rfkhusnutdinov/cg-modal/README.md

 ### Events

 You can listen different useful events.
-Using <code>on</code> parameter on initialization
+Using `on` parameter on initialization

 ```javascript
 const modals = new CgModal({